Viktotovich/React-CV-Maker/README.md

 However, this is half the battle - the second half (both literally and figuratively), begins with the actual
 CV content and making it editable

+30/12/2024: Stuck in an analysis paralysis - do I use one MEGA useState object for every single one of the inputs - or do I do 14/15/16 or however many input fields there are?
+Mega useState object sounds nice, but it seems like such a code stink.

+On the other side, creating a useState for each input item will clutter the code base